mesosphere/dcos-docs-site/pages/1.10/tutorials/dcos-101/redis-package/index.md

         ```

       * Because Redis is running in a Docker container, you can list all Docker containers using `docker ps` and get the ContainerID of the container running the redis service.
+      * If you are running the Vagrant version of DC/OS, then add `--user vagrant`
       * Start a bash session in the running container, substituting CONTAINER_ID with the ContainerID you got from the previous command:

         ```bash